factorlive/fbmessenger-pywebhook/README.md

 ## Wit.ai Hackathon 3 submission

 This webhook will be used as a contribution for the 2020 Facebook Hackathon Series, Hackathon 3 with the submission deadline as of _7 September 2020_.
-This contribution aims to tickle some strategic points out of the judges and particularly encourages all the smart data scientists out there to focus on their algorithmic models to make a case.
+This contribution aims to tickle some strategic points out of the judges and particularly encourages all the smart data scientists out there to focus on their algorithmic models to make a compelling case for a friendly, clever and helpful chatbot.

 ## Pull Requests, Issues, Comments